 How could I have an affair, my husband is the first person I share all significant events with.
 I’d immediately have to run and tell him!

 Stage 3: Emotional Affairs / Emotionally Detached Marriage

-At this point the new romance start taking more and more real estate in our minds.
+At this point, the new romance starts taking more and more real estate in our minds.

 The affair is secret, emotionally intimate and now also abounding in sexual chemistry.

 We feel great with our affair partner and we love the feeling that our partner feels the same with us.

 Here are signs that you are in stage 3: